 (N) Faculty, staff, student and community non-voting members and advisors.

-(1) The board of trustees of Cleveland state university designates the president of faculty senate, and a second representative to be elected each year by the faculty senate, as non-voting advisors to the board of trustees.
-One of the faculty advisors shall be assigned as a non-voting representative to the financial affairs committee and the other shall be assigned as a non-voting representative to the academic affairs and student success committee.
+(1) The board of trustees of Cleveland state university designates the president of the faculty senate, and a second representative to be elected each year by the faculty senate, as faculty advisors to the board of trustees.
+One of the faculty advisors shall be assigned as a voting representative to the financial affairs committee and the other shall be assigned as a voting representative to the academic affairs and student success committee.
+The faculty advisors shall not vote during full board and special board meetings.

-(2) Two student representatives will be appointed by the governor as non-voting trustees pursuant to a procedure adopted in compliance with division (B) of section 3344.01 of the Revised Code.
-The student trustees are not authorized to attend executive sessions of the board pursuant to division (B) of section 3344.01 of the Revised Code.
-One of the student trustees shall be assigned as a non-voting representative to the financial affairs committee and the other shall be assigned as a non-voting representative to the academic affairs and student success committee.
+(2) Two student representatives will be appointed by the governor as student trustees pursuant to a procedure adopted in compliance with division (B) of section 3344.01 of the Revised Code.
+The student trustees are not authorized to attend executive sessions of the board pursuant to division (B) of section 3344.01 of the Revised Code and shall not vote during full board or special board meetings.
+One of the student trustees shall be assigned as a voting representative to the financial affairs committee and the other shall be assigned as a voting representative to the academic affairs and student success committee.

-(3) In addition to the aforementioned faculty and student representatives appointed to the board of trustees, the chair may augment the membership of the board and standing or special committees with other faculty, staff or community members as non-voting advisors who shall not be counted for purposes of determining a quorum.
-With the exception of student trustees, the right of non-voting members of the board to attend executive sessions shall be at the discretion of the board chair or committee chair as applicable and appropriate.
+(3) In addition to the aforementioned faculty and student representatives appointed to the board of trustees, the board chair, in consultation with the university president and governance committee, may augment the membership of standing or special committees with other faculty, staff or community members as advisors who shall not be counted for purposes of determining a quorum.
+The board chair shall determine the term for advisors.
+With the exception of student trustees, the right of advisor members of the board to attend executive sessions shall be at the discretion of the board chair or committee chair as applicable and appropriate.
+Advisor members of the board shall not vote at full board or special board meetings, but may vote as members of standing, sub or special committees.

-(4) A community member may be appointed to a two-year term at the discretion of the board chair based upon the chair's determination that the non-voting community member enables the university to take advantage of the special and or needed talents, resources and experiences of such individual.
+(4) A total of two community members may be appointed to a two-year term as an advisor to the full board upon recommendation of the governance committee and approval of the full board.
+Non-voting community members enable the university to take advantage of the special and/or needed talents, resources and experiences of such individual.

-(6) All non-voting members of the board shall be required to protect and maintain the confidentiality of information provided to or otherwise obtained during their service on the board during and after such service.
+(6) All faculty, student and other advisory and community members of the board shall be required to protect and maintain the confidentiality of information provided to or otherwise obtained during their service on the board during and after such service.